webage003/bigbangrke/docs/guides/deployment_scenarios/quickstart.md

 This guide is designed to offer an easy to deploy preview of BigBang, so new users can get to a hands-on state as quickly as possible.
 Note: The current implementation of the Quick Start limits the ability to customize the BigBang Deployment.
 It is doing a GitOps defined deployment from a repository you don't control.

+If you don't have access to a beefy Virtual Machine, you can also try deploying BigBang to your local machine using [this guide](./local_deploy.md)

 ## Step 1.
 Provision a Virtual Machine

 The following requirements are recommended for Demo Purposes: